josmar-crwdstffng/angular/aio/content/guide/component/component-structure.md

 The inline HTML template of the component.
 The `template` property takes a string that contains an HTML template.

-The following code example shows a component with metadata that includes the `selector` and `template` properties.
+In the following code example, the metadata in a component includes the `selector` and `template` properties.

 <code-example format="typescript" header="A component with metadata for inline HTML template" language="typescript">